Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: Spectral Properties of the X-ray Emission

 We first model the spectra using phenomenological, multi-component fits implemented in \texttt{Sherpa}\footnote{\url{https://cxc.cfa.harvard.edu/sherpa/}}.
 These models are intended to identify the main continuum components and locate prominent emission features without imposing strong physical assumptions \citep[e.g.,][]{trindade_falcao_deep_2023}.

-The baseline model consists of an absorption component (\texttt{xstbabs}) allowed to vary above the Galactic value\footnote{calculated using the \texttt{HEASARC} tool: \url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl}} ($N_{\rm H}= 1.66\times10^{20}$~cm$^{-2}$ for FIRST~J120041, and $N_{\rm H}= 1.74\times10^{20}$~cm$^{-2}$ for 2MASX~J130038), combined with a series of redshifted Gaussian lines (\texttt{xszgauss}) modeling discrete emission features.
-When required by the data, we include a hard X-ray continuum component $>$3~keV, modeled either as a simple power law (\texttt{xspowerlaw}) or as a physically motivated reflection component using \texttt{MYTorus}\footnote{\url{https://www.mytorus.com/}} \citep{murphy_x-ray_2009}.
-In the \texttt{MYTorus} configuration, the scattered continuum (\texttt{myts}) and fluorescent line (\texttt{mytl}) components were linked to a common column density, with the inclination fixed at 90$^\circ$.
+The baseline model consists of an absorption component (\texttt{xstbabs}) allowed to vary above the Galactic value ($N_{\rm H}= 1.66\times10^{20}$~cm$^{-2}$ for FIRST~J120041, and $N_{\rm H}= 1.74\times10^{20}$~cm$^{-2}$ for 2MASX~J130038, calculated using the \texttt{HEASARC} tool\footnote{\url{https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl}}, \citealt{bekhti_hi4pi_2016}), combined with a series of redshifted Gaussian lines (\texttt{xszgauss}) modeling discrete emission features.
+The Gaussian components have line widths ($\sigma$) free to vary, but are required to satisfy $\sigma\geq$0.1~keV, corresponding to the ACIS-S energy resolution.

+When required by the data, we include an additional hard X-ray continuum component at $E\gtrsim$3~keV to account for nuclear AGN emission.
+In cases where the absorbed nuclear continuum is sufficiently strong to dominate the hard-band spectrum over the diffuse, non-nuclear emission (as in 2MASX~J130038), this component is modeled using the physically motivated torus reflection model \texttt{MYTorus} \citep{murphy_x-ray_2009}.
+In the \texttt{MYTorus} configuration, the scattered continuum (\texttt{myts}) and fluorescent line (\texttt{mytl}) components are linked to a common column density, with the inclination fixed at 90$^\circ$.

+In contrast, for sources in which the nuclear emission does not dominate the total X-ray output but is still required to reproduce the observed continuum at $E\gtrsim$3~keV (as in FIRST~J120041), we adopt a simpler absorbed power-law component (\texttt{xspowerlaw}).
 Owing to limited photon statistics, the photon index is fixed at $\Gamma = 1.9$ for all \texttt{MYTorus} and \texttt{xspowerlaw} components.

+The phenomenological models were constructed iteratively, beginning with a minimal absorbed continuum and adding components only when statistically and visually warranted by the data.
+After fitting the baseline model, we introduced Gaussian emission lines one at a time, retaining them only if they produced a significant improvement in the fit statistic and removed coherent residual features.

+Because we adopt the Cash statistic (Cstat) for low-count spectra, we evaluate model improvement using the change in C-statistic ($\Delta$Cstat) together with the removal of localized residuals.
+Gaussian components are retained only when they reduce the C-statistic by $\Delta$Cstat $\gtrsim 9$ for two additional free parameters and when the associated residuals are repeatable across independent observations.

+For nested models, $\Delta$Cstat asymptotically follows a $\chi^{2}$ distribution under Wilks’ theorem; for two additional degrees of freedom, $\Delta$Cstat $\approx 9$ corresponds to an improvement at approximately the 99\% confidence level.
+We therefore adopt $\Delta$Cstat $\gtrsim 9$ as a conservative empirical threshold for model inclusion throughout this work, including the physically motivated models in Section~\ref{sec:physical}.
+This criterion is intended for model selection rather than as a formal line-detection significance test, which would require dedicated Monte Carlo simulations \citep[e.g.,][]{kaastra_use_2017}.